-For 2021, Pub.
+Pub.
 15-T provides an optional computational bridge to treat 2019 or earlier Forms W-4 as if they were 2020 or later Forms W-4 for purposes of figuring federal income tax withholding.
 This computational bridge allows you to use computational procedures and data fields for a 2020 and later Form W-4 to arrive at the equivalent withholding for an employee that would have applied using the computational procedures and data fields on a 2019 or earlier Form W-4.
 See How To Treat 2019 and Earlier Forms W-4 as if They Were 2020 or Later Forms W-4 in the Introduction section of Pub.
 15-T.

 More information.
 For more information about the redesigned Form W-4 and regulations that provide guidance for employers concerning income tax withholding from employees' wages, see Treasury Decision 9924, 2020-44 I.R.B.
-943, available at IRS.gov/irb/ 2020-44 IRB#TD-9924.
+943, available at IRS.gov/irb/ 2020-44\IRB#TD-9924.
 For information about Form W-4, go to IRS.gov/FormW4.
 Employer instructions on how to figure employee withholding are provided in Pub.
 15-T, available at IRS.gov/Pub15T.
-You may also use the Income Tax Withholding Assistant for Employers at IRS.gov/ITWA to help you figure federal income tax withholding.
+You may also use the Income Tax Withholding Assistant for Employers at IRS.gov/ITWA to help you figure federal income tax withholding; however, this transitional tool will no longer be available after 2022.

 Using Form W-4 to figure withholding.
 To know how much federal income tax to withhold from employees' wages, you should have a Form W-4 on file for each employee.
-Encourage your employees to file an updated Form W-4 for 2021, especially if they owed taxes or received a large refund when filing their 2020 tax return.
-Advise your employees to use the Tax Withholding Estimator available at IRS.gov/W4App to determine accurate withholding.
+Encourage your employees to file an updated Form W-4 for 2022, especially if they owed taxes or received a large refund when filing their 2021 tax return.

 Ask all new employees to give you a signed Form W-4 when they start work.
 Make the form effective with the first wage payment.
-If a new employee doesn't give you a completed Form W-4 in 2021 (including an employee who previously worked for you and was rehired in 2021, and who fails to furnish a Form W-4), treat the new employee as if they had checked the box for Single or Married filing separately in Step 1(c) and made no entries in Step 2, Step 3, or Step 4 of the 2021 Form W-4.
+If a new employee doesn't give you a completed Form W-4 in 2022 (including an employee who previously worked for you and was rehired in 2022, and who fails to furnish a Form W-4), treat the new employee as if they had checked the box for Single or Married filing separately in Step 1(c) and made no entries in Step 2, Step 3, or Step 4 of the 2022 Form W-4.
 An employee who was paid wages before 2020 and who failed to furnish a Form W-4 should continue to be treated as single and claiming zero allowances on a 2019 Form W-4.
-If you use the optional computational bridge, described earlier under Redesigned Form W-4, you may treat this employee as if they had checked the box for Single or Married filing separately in Step 1(c), and made no entries in Step 2 and Step 3, an entry of \$8,600 in Step 4(a), and an entry of zero in Step 4(b) of the 2021 Form W-4.
+If you use the optional computational bridge, described earlier under Redesigned Form W-4, you may treat this employee as if they had checked the box for Single or

+Married filing separately in Step 1(c), and made no entries in Step 2 and Step 3, an entry of \$8,600 in Step 4(a), and an entry of zero in Step 4(b) of the 2022 Form W-4.